 - High in pesticides

 Many commercial brands also contain added sugars and artificial ingredients that your body has no idea how to digest.

-So it’s finally time to ditch the unhealthy peanut butters and choose a better one.
+So it’s finally time to ditch unhealthy peanut butter and choose a more nutrient-dense nut butter.

 Now, if weight loss is your goal on a ketogenic diet, portion control is a must here.
 You can’t expect to eat spoonfuls of nut butter out of the jar and still lose weight.

 The next keto snack can be just as filling when done right.

 Keto coffee also helps give you sustained energy and regulated blood sugar levels, which is why it works well as a snack between meals.